Ah Louis: History

-Wong settled in San Luis Obispo, California, in 1870, and was working as a cook in a hotel there in 1871.
-Soon he began to organize work-crews to help construct the Pacific Coast Railroad, delivering 160 Chinese Americans from San Francisco by schooner.
+As the population in San Luis Obispo grew to the thousands, the Chinese community also increased by several hundreds.
+Louis began to organize work crews to help construct the Pacific Coast Railroad, delivering 160 Chinese Americans from San Francisco by schooner.

-In 1877, Ah Louis was awarded two large road construction contracts, including a road from Paso Robles, California to Cambria, California (now the westernmost portion of State Route 46) and the first stages of a road connecting San Luis Obispo to Paso Robles, California (now referred to as Cuesta Grade, a portion of which is still drivable and is labeled off the freeway as "Old Stagecoach Road" and a portion of U.S. Route 101).
-In 1884, Wong received the contract to construct the four Cuesta Grade tunnels for the Southern Pacific Railroad's coast route, requiring the provision of 2,000 laborers and taking ten years to complete.
+In 1877, Ah Louis was awarded two large road construction contracts, including a road from Paso Robles, California, to Cambria, California (now the westernmost portion of State Route 46) and the first stages of a road connecting San Luis Obispo to Paso Robles (now referred to as Cuesta Grade, a portion of which is still driveable and is labeled off the freeway as "Old Stagecoach Road" and a portion of U.S. Route 101).
+In 1884, Louis received the contract to construct the four Cuesta Grade tunnels for the Southern Pacific Railroad's coast route, requiring the provision of 2,000 laborers and taking ten years to complete.